php-ru/fig-standards-ru/proposed/phpdoc-tags.md

 The @link tag can be used to define a relation, or link, between the "Structural Element", or part of the description when used inline, to an URI.

-The URI MUST be complete and welformed as specified in [RFC 2396][RFC2396].
+The URI MUST be complete and well-formed as specified in [RFC 2396][RFC2396].

 The @link tag MAY have a description appended to indicate the type of relation defined by this occurrence.